marcuth/xcrap/README.md

 Data extraction works based on two types of models:

-## ParsingModel
+## HtmlParsingModel

 Each model key receives a `query` which is a CSS selector, and an `extractor` which is a function that will extract a certain property from an HTML element.
 It also accepts that the field has multiple results by passing the information in the `fieldType`, the model also supports alignment, so you can put models inside models to obtain a complex data structure, you can also define that it is a group of objects through the `isGroup` property, but don't get too attached to the resulting data structure.

 ## TransformationModel

 Each model key receives an array of functions called `middlewares`.
 These `middlewares` work in a similar way to those we are used to when creating a backend server, I may or may not call the next middleware.
-It is not necessary for the key to actually exist in the `ParsingModel` you used for data extraction, each function will receive an object containing all the keys from the extraction result, so structure the data however you want.
+It is not necessary for the key to actually exist in the `HtmlParsingModel` you used for data extraction, each function will receive an object containing all the keys from the extraction result, so structure the data however you want.

 ## Clients